lanl-aea/waves/docs/tutorial_01_geometry.rst

 Output Files
 ************

 Explore the contents of the ``build`` directory using the ``tree`` command against the ``build`` directory, as shown below.
 Note that the directory structure of the build directory *exactly* matches the directory structure of the location where the project-level ``SConstruct`` and ``SConscript`` files exist.
-This behavior will allow us to define multiple simulations in our :term:`modsim repository` (EABM) with build result separation if more than one simulation is built at the same time.
-:ref:`tutorial_partition_mesh` will demonstrate the importance of this behavior more clearly.
+This behavior will allow us to define multiple simulations in our :term:`modsim repository` with build result separation if more than one simulation is built at the same time. :ref:`tutorial_partition_mesh` will demonstrate the importance of this behavior more clearly.

 .. code-block:: bash